Amherst Mobile Market

 Food Justice Planning Process

-Healthy Hampshire is working with the Family Outreach of Amherst to bring together residents experiencing food insecurity and food system practitioners in a planning process that will focus on increasing food justice in Amherst.
-This bilingual (English-Spanish) and bicultural process will focus heavily on community building, especially building bridges between residents and practitioners working to address challenges that residents face.
-Click here for the Amherst Food Justice meeting schedule.
+Healthy Hampshire worked with Family Outreach of Amherst to bring together residents experiencing food insecurity and food system practitioners in a planning process that focused on increasing food justice in Amherst.
+This bilingual (English-Spanish) and bicultural process focused heavily on community building, especially building bridges between residents and practitioners working to address challenges that residents face.
+The planning process produced a report [PDF] available on our Resources page.

 The Town of Amherst is in the process of developing a complete streets policy with funding provided by Healthy Hampshire.
 It is anticipated that this process will yield a Complete Street Policy that will meet the requirements of the Massachusetts Department of Transportation’s Complete Streets Funding Program, while also identifying the unique needs of the Town as discussed in the Master Plan and Transportation Plan.
 This policy will be submitted to MassDOT with the hope of being able to compete for state funds to implement additional projects in Town to enhance walking and bicycling in Amherst.